rihammastour/PitchPerfect/README.md

 # PitchPerfect
+Udacity Nanodegree Project
-Udacity Project, iPhone app that records a conversation with you and a friend and plays it back with different audio effects.
+iPhone app that records a conversation with you and a friend and plays it back with different audio effects.